brnt/openwrt-hd44780/README.md

 hd44780
 =======

-hd44780 kernel module for OpenWRT
+hd44780 kernel module for OpenWRT using GPIOs

 This module controls LCD dot-matrix displays based on the popular [Hitachi HD44780](http://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller) chipset.
 Data and commands are passed to the display through a misc device located at `/dev/hd44780`.
 To write text to the LCD, just write your text into the device file like this (ash):